-Microsoft Surface Pro 5: The rumors are mounting, but details remain scarce
+Microsoft Surface sales slip — and May 23 looks like the date to do something about it

 More: 2-in-1 PC aren’t dead, and Microsoft’s class-redefining Surface Pro 4 is proof

-Now, speculation has shifted to an early-2017 launch of the Surface Pro 5 to coincide with the release of the Windows 10 Creators Update.
+Next, speculation shifted to an early-2017 launch of the Surface Pro 5 to coincide with the release of the Windows 10 Creators Update.
 A recent report allegedly identified Taiwanese company Pegatron Technology as one of the manufacturers of the Surface Pro 5, with a first quarter release estimate.
 The idea that Pegatron might produce the next Surface Pro isn’t that far-fetched, especially because the company currently produces the Surface Studio for Microsoft.

-Given that the Creators Update is expected to land in April, some sources are further speculating that Microsoft could announce the Surface Pro 5 at Mobile World Conference (MWC), which runs from February 27 through March 2.
-As of February 22, however, Microsoft had not yet announced any relevant events of its own, and so an announcement at MWC makes as much sense as anything.
+Given the Creators Update’s due date of April 2017, some sources were speculating that Microsoft could announce the Surface Pro 5 at Mobile World Conference (MWC), which ran from February 27 through March 2.
+However, MWC 2017 came and went with no word on new Surface machines, and Creators Update is due next week and there’s still nothing from Microsoft.

+Furthermore, long-time Microsoft watcher Mary Jo Foley was told by sources at the end of March 2017 that while Microsoft is likely to hold a Spring 2017 event of some kind, there may or may not be an announcement of a Surface Pro 5.
+Soon after, Microsoft announced an event for May 2, 2017, which is said to focus on the education market.
+Microsoft’s Build conference is about a week later, starting on May 10, 2017.
+However, Build usually isn’t used as a venue for new physical product announcements.

+Finally, the May 2 educational event came and went, with a Surface Laptop introduction but no Surface Pro 5, and then Built 2017 was a bust as well — at least as far as new Surface hardware goes.
+That left yet another Microsoft hardware event that is scheduled for May 23, 2017 in Shanghai, China.

 The Surface Pro 4 uses sixth-generation Intel Core processors and offers an excellent 12.3-inch display with a 3:2 aspect ratio, 2,736 x 1,824-pixel resolution, and 267 PPI.
 Anticipated — and logical — Surface Pro 5 updates, therefore, include a move to seventh-generation Intel Kaby Lake processors and a 4K display option.
 Also expected, and equally logical, is the inclusion of more expansion ports and a move to USB Type-C, which would also allow the new machine to be even thinner than the Surface Pro 4.
 The Surface Pro 4 has a single USB 3.0 port, a DisplayPort, and an SD card reader.